LucasAPayne/slogert/README.md

 ### Running SLOGERT
 `slogert.py` is the main script providing for simpler use of SLOGERT, and its CLI comes with several arguments.
 For a full list of commands and their descriptions, run `python slogert.py -h`, `python slogert.py gen-kg -h`, and `python slogert.py gen-ids -h`.
 The primary commands for knowledge graph generation are listed below.
--  `python slogert.py gen-kg -a -n name.ttl` will run SLOGERT on all relevant configuration files (log files in the `input` folder that have associated configuration files in the `src/test/resources` folder).
-Each `.ttl` file produced will be combined into a single file called `name.ttl`.
+-  `python slogert.py gen-kg -a -o path/to/outfile.ttl` will run SLOGERT on all relevant configuration files (log files in the `input` folder that have associated configuration files in the `src/test/resources` folder).
+Each `.ttl` file produced will be combined into a single file called `outfile.ttl`.
 -  Alternatively, `python slogert.py gen-kg -f logType1-config.yaml logType2-config.yaml` will run SLOGERT for the log files associated with `logType1-config.yaml` and `logType2-config.yaml`.
     - Any number of config files can be listed.
 Note that these are the names of the config files and not full paths. `slogert.py` currently assumes these files to be located in `src/test/resources`, although this may be configurable in the future.
-- The result is produced in the `data/name` folder, where the name is provided with the `-n` argument when generating the knowledge graph.
+- The result is produced in the path specified with the `--outfile` or `-o` options.
-  - This organization allows, for example, training and testing datasets to remain separate.
-- The output of each step for each type of log is stored in its own folder in the `output/` directory if the `-i` flag is set.
+- The output of each step for each type of log is stored in its own folder in the `output/` directory if the `--save-temps` or `-s` flag is set.

 ### Additional Commands
 The knowledge graph data stored as `.ttl` files can be compressed by assigning each entity and relation an ID, and recreating the KG with the IDs in a `.del` file.
 Note that all KGs should be processed with the steps from the previous section before performing these steps.
 Additionally, labels should be appended to triples in the `.ttl` KGs manually or using an outside tool, if desired.
 This conversion can be accomplished with the following commands.
-- `python slogert.py gen-ids -n name.ttl` will generate IDs for all `.ttl` KGs in the `data/` directory and recreate the KG as `name.del` using those IDs.
+- `python slogert.py gen-ids -i path/to/infile.ttl` will generate IDs for all `.ttl` KGs in the `path/to/` directory and recreate the KG as `infile.del` using those IDs.
 The ID mappings will be stored as `entity_ids.del` and `relation_ids.del`.
   - Note that if the IDs have already been generated, they will be loaded from the files containing the mappings.
-  - This approach again allows training and testing datasets to remain separate while using the same pool of IDs.
+  - This approach allows separate KGs to use a common pool of IDs.
-- Adding the `-l` flag, as in `python slogert.py gen-ids -n name.ttl -l` indicates that `name.ttl` contains labelled triples (e.g., suspicion rankings).
+- Adding the `-l` flag, as in `python slogert.py gen-ids -i path/to/infile.ttl -l` indicates that `infile.ttl` contains labelled triples (e.g., suspicion rankings).
 This is necessary for correct parsing and recontructing the KG with labels preserved.

 ## SLOGERT configurations